umd-lhcb/nixos-config-rpi/README.md

 ```

 There might be some warnings and errors at this step.
 Ignore them.
 Reboot.
 The user `lhcb` with `sudo` permission will be created in the process.
+Ask Yipeng/Manuel/Zishuo for the password.

 Now we add the official `unstable` channel:
 ```